 - Real estate professionals who need to acquire or upgrade knowledge of the area

-- Practitioners interested in redirecting or fine tuning their practice
+- Practitioners interested in making a career pivot or fine tuning their practice

-- Recent law graduates who want complete instruction in the laws related to real property development
+- Current law students or recent law graduates who want complete instruction in the laws related to real property development

 Program Formats: Full or Part-Time/ On Campus or Online

-To meet students' needs and schedules, the LL.M.
+To meet needs and schedules, the LL.M.
 Program is offered in various formats:

 - On Campus (full-time or part-time)